Menelik II's conquests: The conquest of Harar

-In 1887 the Shewans sent another large force personally led by Menelik II to subjugate the Emirate of Harar.
-Emir Abdullah, in the Battle of Chelenqo, decided to attack early in the morning of Ethiopian Christmas assuming they would be unprepared and befuddled with food and alcohol, but was defeated as Menelik had awoken his army early expecting a surprise attack.
+In 1887, the Shewans sent another large force, personally led by Menelik II, to subjugate the Emirate of Harar.
+Emir Abdullah, in the Battle of Chelenqo, decided to attack early in the morning of Ethiopian Christmas, assuming they would be unprepared and befuddled with food and alcohol, but was defeated as Menelik had awoken his army early, expecting a surprise attack.
 The Emir then fled to the Ogaden and the Shewans conquered Hararghe.
 Finally having conquered Harar, Menelik extended trade routes through the city, importing valuable goods such as arms, and exporting other valuables such as coffee.
-He would place his cousin, Makonnen Wolde Mikael in control of the city.
-Harari oral tradition recounts 300 Hafiz and 700 newly wed soldiers killed by Menelik's forces in the short battle.
+He placed his cousin, Makonnen Wolde Mikael in control of the city.
+Harari oral tradition recounts 300 Hafiz and 700 newlywed soldiers killed by Menelik's forces in the short battle.
 The remembrance of the seven hundred "wedded martyrs" became part of Harari wedding customs to this day, when every Harari groom is given fabric that is called "satti baqla" in Harari, which means "seven hundred."
-It's a rectangular cloth from white woven cotton ornamented with a red stripe along the edges symbolizing the martyrs' murders.
-When he presents it, the giver (who usually is the paternal uncle of the woman's father), whispers in the ear of the groom: "So that you do not forget."
+It is a rectangular cloth from white woven cotton, ornamented with a red stripe along the edges, symbolizing the martyrs' murders.
+When he presents it, the giver (who usually is the paternal uncle of the woman's father) whispers in the ear of the groom: "So that you do not forget."

+Contemporary testimony portrays Ras Makonnen, Menelik's governor of Harar from 1887, as fair and even-handed in his administration of the conquered city, which he found in a state of economic collapse with insecure trade routes, water shortages, and social tension between indigenous Muslims and incoming Christian settlers.
+He introduced new systems of taxation and worked to manage Christian-Islamic relations in the region.

-The largest Mosque in Harar (known as Sheikh/Aw Bazikh, "The capital Mosque," or Raoûf), located in Faras Magala, and the local Madrassa were turned into churches, notably "Medhane Alem church" in 1887 by Menelik II after the conquest.
-The Italian engineer involved in the transformation of the mosque into a church commented on Menelik's Amhara soldiers, stating "Luckily locusts are a migratory animal and pass on; the amhara stay,.
-Worse still, locusts destroy only what is in the field; the soldiers destroy whats is in the store".
+The largest mosque in Harar (known as Sheikh/Aw Bazikh, "The capital Mosque," or Raoûf), located in Faras Magala, and the local madrassa were turned into churches, notably "Medhane Alem church" in 1887 by Menelik II after the conquest.
+The Italian engineer involved in the transformation of the mosque into a church commented on Menelik's Amhara soldiers, stating "Luckily locusts are a migratory animal and pass on; the Amhara stay.
+Worse still, locusts destroy only what is in the field; the soldiers destroy what is in the store".